dfelinto/blender-manual/manual/render/layers/passes.rst

    Ambient Occlusion
       Ambient occlusion from directly visible surfaces.
 BSDF color or AO factor is not included; i.e. it gives a 'normalized' value between 0 and 1.
+   Shadow Catcher
+      Extra indirect light information collected by objects with the :ref:`Shadow Catcher <render-cycles-object-settings-visibility>` option enabled.
+This pass is multiplied with existing footage in compositing to add the indirect lighting information to the footage.

 .. note::